JetBrains/kotlin-web-site/docs/topics/ksp/ksp-incremental.md

 * Nothing needs to be reprocessed.

 ## How file dirtiness is determined

-A dirty file is either directly *changed* by users or indirectly *affected* by other dirty files.
+A dirty file is either directly _changed_ by users or indirectly _affected_ by other dirty files.
 KSP propagates dirtiness in two steps:
-* Propagation by *resolution tracing*:
+* Propagation by _resolution tracing_:
   Resolving a type reference (implicitly or explicitly) is the only way to navigate from one file to another.
-When a type reference is resolved by a processor, a *changed* or *affected* file that contains a change that may potentially affect the resolution result will *affect* the file containing that reference.
+When a type reference is resolved by a processor, a _changed_ or _affected_ file that contains a change that may potentially affect the resolution result will _affect_ the file containing that reference.
-* Propagation by *input-output correspondence*:
+* Propagation by _input-output correspondence_:
-  If a source file is *changed* or *affected*, all other source files having some output in common with that file are *affected*.
+  If a source file is _changed_ or _affected_, all other source files having some output in common with that file are _affected_.

 Note that both of them are transitive and the second forms equivalence classes.

-## Reporting Bugs
+## Reporting bugs

 To report a bug, please set Gradle properties `ksp.incremental=true` and `ksp.incremental.log=true`, and perform a clean build.
 This build produces two log files: